Structure and genome of HIV: Fusion proteins

+For a review of fusion proteins in HIV-1, see Langer and Sauter (2017).

 RNA secondary structure

 Several conserved secondary structure elements have been identified within the HIV RNA genome.
 The HIV viral RNA structures regulates the progression of reverse transcription.
 The 5'UTR structure consists of series of stem-loop structures connected by small linkers.
 These stem-loops (5' to 3') include the trans-activation region (TAR) element, the 5' polyadenylation signal [poly(A)], the PBS, the DIS, the major SD and the ψ hairpin structure located within the 5' end of the genome and the HIV Rev response element (RRE) within the env gene.
 Another RNA structure that has been identified is gag stem loop 3 (GSL3), thought to be involved in viral packaging.
 RNA secondary structures have been proposed to affect the HIV life cycle by altering the function of HIV protease and reverse transcriptase, although not all elements identified have been assigned a function.

+Secondary structures not mentioned in the above include: